 - A letter from the Dean, Associate Dean for Research, or authorized official stating applicant has been accepted into or is currently enrolled in a Vision Science/Physiological Optics MS or PhD program at a School/College of Optometry and that any funds received from the AAOF will go only in support the proposed project and not decrease any academic financial support.

-Proposals will be reviewed by a group of Cornea and Contact Lens Section Diplomates, chosen by the Section Chair, for approval by the AAOF Programs Approval Committee and AAOF Board.
+Proposals will be reviewed by a group of Cornea and Contact Lens Section Diplomates, chosen by Section Chair, for approval by the AAOF Programs Advisory Committee and AAOF Board.